“Your daughter really needs to do a school sport. She needs it for her high school resume.”

 With her clarinet, and about five different kinds of specialty footwear, she learned the same lessons on a marching band field and dance floor that many of her classmates learned on cross country courses with running shoes, or in swimming pools with goggles.

 My daughter learned cooperation, perseverance, and dedication.
-She learned to balance work with play so she could get her homework done and get herself into bed to rest up for another pre-dawn to past-dusk day.
+She’s learned to balance work with play so she could get her homework done and get herself into bed to rest up for another pre-dawn to past-dusk day.

 She learned how to be a good teammate and a good leader.
 She learned how to take constructive criticism, and how to value and enjoy the process, not just the end product.

-She learned how to savor the thrill of victory and appreciate the lessons taught by defeat.
+And she learned how to savor the thrill of victory and appreciate the lessons taught by defeat.

 She learned now to overcome adversity and deal with disappointment.

 My daughter learned all this without ever changing into a school-issued uniform in a locker room.
 Her teammates were her fellow musicians and dancers.
 But she was also part of a much larger team: that body of millions of teenagers who choose French club or robotics, drama or art, volunteering in the community or an afterschool job over anything that shows up under the “Athletics” tab on their school’s website.